Noctem/instagram_async/docs/faq.rst

 Can I _____ with this library?
 ---------------------------------

-This library is limited to what the mobile app/web interface can do.
-If you can't do it on those platforms, you can't do it through the library.
+This library is limited to what the mobile app can do.
+If you can't do it on that platform, you can't do it through the library.

 What does error code XXX mean?
 ------------------------------